chaseadamsio/_vscode-theme-neon-night/README.md

 This will create a symlink in the VS Code extensions and build the theme for the first time.
 Afte running this, follow the Installation instructions to load the theme.

+## Publishing

+When this theme is published, the built `<ROOT>/themes` directory is built before publishing and that directory is published as the project root.

 Designed with 💜 by **[Chase Adams](https://github.com/chaseadamsio)**.
 You can find me on [Twitter at chaseadamsio](https://twitter.com/chaseadamsio).